 Located inside the American Jazz Museum, The Blue Room features local, national and international talent.
 Guests find themselves surrounded by star-studded memorabilia as performers honor the greats and showcase their own music.
 Closed Tuesday, Wednesday and Sundays.

-Quick history lesson: Country Club Plaza is the nation’s first suburban shopping district, having been built in 1922.
+Quick history lesson: Country Club Plaza was the nation’s first suburban shopping district, having been built in 1922.
 A homage to beautiful art, this urban cultural district is like no other.
 Take in the romantic Spanish architecture as you stroll among retail shops and countless fountains.
 Be sure to check out the locally made goods at the Made in KC Marketplace.
-For dining, try local favorites Gram & Dun, Chuy’s or Rye Plaza.
+For dining, try local favorites Gram & Dun, Chuy’s or Rye.

 Browse more than 120 quality dealer booths at this 30,000-square-foot antique mall.
 It’s easy to find parking, simply look for the 60-foot by 120-foot mural of Lewis and Clark decorating their exterior wall.
 After you’ve purchased your treasures, try one of the restaurants in nearby City Market or dessert at Betty Rae’s Ice Cream.

-Hickory-smoked meats are an order away when dining at Jack Stack.
-With four locations in Kansas City, it’s easy to find a location near you.
-Try “Jack’s Best,” their signature barbecue featuring one prime rib, baby back ribs and burnt ends.
+Hickory-smoked meats are only an order away when dining at Jack Stack.
+With three locations in Kansas City, it’s easy to find one near you.
+Try “Jack’s Best,” their signature barbecue featuring prime rib, baby back ribs and burnt ends.

 Chef Rob Magee perfected his barbecue on the competitive circuit before opening Q39.
-Today, you can try his tried-and-true “Q” on specialty sandwiches like the Triple Threat and Mr. Burns.
+Today, Executive Chef Philip Thompson maintains his standard of excellence in each mouthwatering dish.
+Try one of the specialty sandwiches like the Triple Threat and Mr. Burns.

 Come for the food, stay for the games.
-In addition to a bevy of meats, Char Bar also has vegetarian, vegan and gluten-free sections.
-Once you’ve had your fill, try your hand at a number of lawn games decorating their 10,000 square foot beer garden.
+In addition to a bevy of meats, Char Bar also has vegetarian, vegan and gluten-free options.
+Once you’ve had your fill, try your hand at a number of lawn games decorating their 10,000-square-foot beer garden.

 This is just the sampler.
 To discover more unforgettable barbecue eats, download Visit KC’s KC BBQ Experience app.